-Part Four How Do You Become a Director of Nursing?
+Part Four How to Become a Director of Nursing

 1. Attend Nursing School

 The first step to becoming a Director of Nursing is nursing school.
-You’ll need to earn either an ADN or a BSN from an accredited nursing program in order to take the first steps to become a registered nurse.
+You’ll need to earn either an Associate Degree in Nursing (ADN) or a Bachelor’s Degree in Nursing (BSN) from an accredited nursing program in order to take the first steps to becoming a registered nurse.

 2. Pass the NCLEX-RN